 Machine vision systems were used to verify that the correct components were loaded and assembled properly.
-The assembly process concluded with the pressing operations which were pneumatically monitored to ensure the forces and distances the tooling travelled was within the process limits.
+The assembly process concluded with the machine-controlled pressing operations that were monitored to ensure the forces and distances the tooling travelled were within the process limits.
 Subsequent vision inspections verified the device was within dimensional specifications.

 Functional testing then verified that resultant forces, from a variable input load, met the design criteria.
-Finally, the device was electrically tested in a system that automatically connected, tested and disconnected the device.
+The device was electrically tested in a system that automatically connected, tested, and disconnected the device.
 Finally, accepted devices were batch numbered with a laser marker.

 This custom machine included these technologies: